nushu-script/nushu-script.github.io/index/en.md

 [_Nushu_](https://en.wikipedia.org/wiki/N%C3%BCshu) (女书) is a mysterious script used exclusively among women in Jiangyong County of Southern China.
 It is handed down by mother to daughter among the [Han](https://en.wikipedia.org/wiki/Han_Chinese) and [Yao](https://en.wikipedia.org/wiki/Yao_people) people from generation to generation in Jiangyong County and its adjacent areas, becoming a unique cultural phenomenon in human history.

 _Nushu_ characters are rhomboidal in shape, slim in style and imaginative in the form.
-The total amount of the characters being discovered is up to two thousands, all of which contain solely four kinds of chokes -- dotted, vertical, oblique and arcuate.
+The total amount of the characters being discovered is up to two thousands, all of which contain solely four kinds of strokes -- dotted, vertical, oblique and arcuate.

 Although _Nushu_ is derived from Chinese characters, there is no absolute correspondence.
 Being different from Chinese Characters, _Nushu_ is a [syllabic script](https://en.wikipedia.org/wiki/Syllabary), for every character of it represents either a syllable, or a group of syllables that are similar in pronunciation.
 Meanwhile, the characters accommodate to be curved in shape, because they are also embroidered on clothes and flower belts besides being written down.